Rurusetto/rurusetto/content/posts/sentakki/index.md

 Sentakki is a custom ruleset based on Sega's arcade rhythm game maimai.
 The ruleset is developed by Bloom.

-# Gameplay
+# gameplay

 Mainly is player need to tap notes as they intersect the ring.
 Sentakki have mainly 6 different note types.
 You can see all note types detail [here](https://github.com/LumpBloom7/sentakki/wiki/Note-types).

-# Controls
+# controls

 Sentakki is primarily designed for touch screen.
-However you can play it normally on desktop to.
+However you can play it normally on desktop too.
 If you play on touch screen you can enable experiment mod to try multiple note.

-# Mods
+# mods

-### Difficulty Reduction
+### difficulty reduction

 - ![Half Time Icon](mod-icon/half-time-mod.png) Half Time
   - Less Zoom...